karenarialin/karenarialin.github.io/README.md

 MOBILE RESPONSIVE REDESIGN: Got rid of left and right padding, used 75%-80% width for the div containers.
 The site still looks unattractive, but at least it works.
 Finished without making too many media queries.
 Unfortunately, things would have been much easier if I had started with a mobile-first approach.
 At least I know how to start the next website project.

-PAGESPEED INSIGHTS: Optimizing images was easy, just saved pictures as gif files through Adobe Illustrator.
+PAGESPEED INSIGHTS: Optimizing images was easy, just saved pictures as gif files through Illustrator.
 Next...

-Deferring JS loading was easy for script.js, complicated for JQuery.
+Deferring JS loading was easy for script.js, but complicated for JQuery.
 But then I searched up other websites, and many of them don't have 100% on PageSpeed Insights.
 Even google.com doesn't have 100%.

 So I moved on to Cloudflare.
 Hopefully that would solve my cache leveraging and security problems.
 But it turns out I need a custom domain.